AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/promoting-an-interactive-webinar.md

 Links are available on the right side of the Overview tab in your Event Program to create a Landing Page as well as an email campaign.
 The rest of the promotions related to an event remain the same as partner webinars using the Launchpoint integration.

 ![](assets/promoting-an-interactive-webinar-2.png)

+Interactive Webinars allows you to solicit registration before, during, or after a webinar.
+In all cases, you would simply need to share the Webinar URL with the lead.
+Clicking the link before the webinar begins sends them to a pre-webinar Landing Page.
+Clicking it during the webinar takes them to the webinar in progress.
+Clicking it after the webinar takes them to a recording of the webinar.